 Whether you are writing fiction or telling true stories, mind mapping helps you better understand what makes your characters tick, what they believe about life and how they stay true to what they believe (and, of course their inner conflicts when their behavior and actions contradict those core beliefs).

-In my instance, as I wrote my memoir, it was particularly important that I dig deep, to explore and understand not only what made my family unique but how pain inflicted in one generation can be passed down with devastating consequences for the next generation.
+In my instance, as I wrote my novel, it was particularly important that I dig deep, to explore and understand not only what made the main character’s family unique but how pain inflicted on one generation can be passed down with devastating consequences for the next generation.